Threshold-free estimation of entropy from a Pearson matrix

-As a practical demonstratation of the method's power and wide applicability, we calculate the entropy of Pearson correlation matrices obtained from functional magnetic resonance imaging (fMRI) of the human brain \cite{smi12}.
-Specifically, we test the hypothesis of increased brain entropy while under the influence of a psychedelic~\cite{car14}.
-For this purpose, we chose the indigenous beverage ayahuasca \cite{lun11}, a decoction with rapid antidepressant effects partially mediated by the serotonergic agonist \textit{N},\textit{N}-dimethyltryptamine (DMT) \cite{rib03, oso15, pal19}.
+Figure~\ref{fig:example2} shows the entropy as a function of $t$ and $\epsilon$ for $N=100$.
+For fixed $t$, a smaller $\epsilon$ leads to higher entropy.
+For $\epsilon=0$ the 2 modules become independent and the entropy is maximized.

-A total of 9 healthy human volunteers were assigned to a neuroimaging session both before and after ayahuasca intake.
-We have a set of $N=104$ fMRI time series of the BOLD signal of the human brain from each subject at both conditions.
-See, again, the Supplemental Material \cite{supp} for details on the method of parcellating the brain into regions of interest, of acquiring the fMRI images, and of obtaining the BOLD time series.
+\textbf{Application to a real-world data set.~--} What about Pearson matrices with entropy in between the maximum and minimum entropies?
+This scenario is, of course, the case of crucial interest for analyzing empirical data.
+As a practical demonstration of the method's power and its potential applicability, we calculate the entropy of Pearson correlation matrices obtained from fMRI time courses of the human brain.
+Specifically, we assess the hypothesis that brain signals display an increase of entropy while under the influence of a psychedelic~\cite{car14}.
+For this purpose, we chose the indigenous beverage ayahuasca~\cite{rib03}, a decoction with rapid antidepressant effects partially mediated by the serotonergic agonist \textit{N},\textit{N}-dimethyltryptamine (DMT)~\cite{pal19}.

+A total of nine healthy human volunteers were assigned to a neuroimaging session both before and after ayahuasca intake.
+We obtained a set of $N=104$ fMRI time series of the blood-oxygen-level-dependent (BOLD) signal of the human brain from each subject at both conditions.
 We next calculated the density operators.
-The $18$ correlation matrices were individually scaled according to Eq.\@ (\ref{eq-R-q03475983475}) using $N=104$.
-Figure \ref{matrix}(\hyperlink{ab}{a}) shows an example of the functional connectivity network (represented as a matrix) from a single subject in the ayahuasca condition.
-Every matrix entry $\rho_{ij}$ is shown $(i,j=1,\dots,104)$, expressing the (scaled) correlation between pairs of time series $\bm{x}_i$ and $\bm{x}_j$.
-In \ref{matrix}(\hyperlink{ab}{b}), the matrix $\bm{\rho}\log\bm{\rho}$ is also shown in its entirety.
-Up to a sign, the sum of its diagonal entries is precisely the von Neumann entropy of $\bm{\rho}$.
+The 18 correlation matrices were individually scaled according to Eq.~\ref{eq:eq-R-q03475983475} using $N=104$.
+For a detailed description of the acquisition, preprocessing, and availability of the data, please refer to the \hyperlink{supp2}{Supplementary Material}.